mathsoul/Pool-Inference/README based on MS Template.md

     - Max17Idx15.Rdata: Table EC.10

 ## Computational requirements
-- We use R (version 4.4.1) and Rstudio (version 2025.05.0+496) with the help of following packages.
+- We use R (version 4.4.1) and RStudio (version 2025.05.0+496) with the help of following packages.
 	- tidyverse (2.0.0)
 	- nlshrink (1.0.1)
 	- MASS (7.3-61)